ploeh/ZeroToNine/README.md

 ### Commands

+The following commands are available:

+- Increment
+- List

+#### Increment

 ```
 -i <major|minor|build|patch|revision>
 ```

-Increments the specified component of each Assembly Version and Assembly File Version Attributes within all `AssemblyInfo.*` files beneath the current working directory.
+Increments the specified component of each Assembly Version and Assembly File Version Attribute within all `AssemblyInfo.*` files beneath the current working directory.

 `build` and `patch` are synonyms.
 The [Version](http://msdn.microsoft.com/en-us/library/system.version.aspx) type refers to the third component as the *build*, whereas [Semantic Versioning](http://semver.org) terms it *patch*.

-#### Examples
+##### Examples

 ```
 Zero29 -i minor